 If the trust does not have an identification number, it must get one before filing its income tax return.
 It can apply for a number using:

-- the online service in My Account for individuals or My Account for businesses;
+- the online service in My Account for individuals, My Account for businesses or My Account for Professional Representatives;

 - form LM-58.1.2-V, Application for a Trust Identification Number.